Collisionless relaxation to equilibrium distributions in cold dark matter halos: origin of the Navarro-Frenk-White profile: Abstract

 \section{Abstract}

 Collisionless self-gravitating systems such as cold dark matter halos are known to harbor universal density profiles despite the intricate non-linear physics of hierarchical structure formation in the $\Lambda$CDM paradigm.
-The origin of these attractor states has been a persistent mystery, particularly because the physics of collisionless relaxation is not well understood.
+The origin of such states has been a persistent mystery, particularly because the physics of collisionless relaxation has remained poorly understood.
 To solve this long-standing problem, we develop a self-consistent quasilinear theory in action-angle space for the collisionless relaxation of inhomogeneous, self-gravitating systems by perturbing the governing Vlasov-Poisson equations.
-We obtain a quasilinear diffusion equation that describes the secular evolution of the mean coarse-grained distribution function $f_0$ of accreted matter in the fluctuating force field of a halo.
+We obtain a quasilinear diffusion equation that describes the secular evolution of the mean coarse-grained distribution function $f_0$ of accreted matter in the fluctuating force field of a spherical isotropic halo.
 The diffusion coefficient not only depends on the fluctuation power spectrum but also on the evolving potential of the system, which reflects the self-consistency of the problem.
-Diffusive heating by an initially cored halo develops an $r^{-1}$ cusp in the density profile of the accreted material, with $r$ the halocentric radius.
-Subsequent accretion and relaxation around this $r^{-1}$ cusp develops an $r^{-3}$ fall-off, establishing the Navarro-Frenk-White (NFW) density profile, a quasi-steady state attractor of collisionless relaxation that is not particularly sensitive to initial conditions.
-Given enough time though, the halo tends to Maxwellianize and develop an isothermal sphere profile.
-We demonstrate for the first time that the universal NFW profile emerges as an attractor solution to a self-consistent theory for collisionless relaxation.
+Diffusive heating in the pre-assembled halo develops an $r^{-\gamma}$ cusp ($r$ is the halocentric radius) in the density profile of the accreted material.
+Accretion and relaxation in this $r^{-\gamma}$ inner cusp develops an $r^{-\beta}$ outer fall-off with $\beta \approx 5 - 2\gamma$ in the quasi-steady state.
+Spherical collapse theory dictates that a quasi-steady outer halo must settle to $\beta \approx 3$ since then the mass enclosed within a radially moving shell barely changes with time.
+This implies that the quasi-steady $\gamma$ must be approximately $1$, which is possible in the quasilinear framework only if (i) the pre-assembled halo harbors an $r^{-\gamma_\rmP}$ profile with $\gamma_\rmP \gtrsim 0.5$, (ii) its fluctuations are sufficiently correlated in time (red noise), and (iii) the initial value of $\gamma$ is smaller than $1$, implying that the $r^{-1}$ cusp is a neutral equilibrium.
+Self-consistent quasilinear relaxation therefore establishes the Navarro-Frenk-White (NFW) profile.
+We demonstrate for the first time how this profile emerges as a quasi-steady state of collisionless relaxation.